-Description of the risk Assessment and management of the risk The brands of the company represent strategic intangible assets for the Group protected in the countries where the brands are sold.
-Prior art or novelty searches and monitoring of the registration and renewal over the lifespan of the brand constitute the main measures of the company to The commercialization of a product for which the brand is already used by other companies or the non-renewal of the protection of important brands of the portfolio could result in disputes followed by requests for the destruction of the corresponding inventory. protect its intellectual property and are the subject of specific oversight by a dedicated department within the legal division.
+Assessment and management of the risk Prior art or novelty searches and monitoring of the registration and renewal over the lifespan of the brand constitute the main measures of the company to protect its intellectual property and are the subject of specific oversight by a dedicated department within the legal division.
 This department, equipped with highly efficient tools, manages and defends its intellectual property rights worldwide.